 A while ago, we shared an article about Resetter - an application which is used to reset Ubuntu to factory defaults within few minutes.
-Using Resetter, anyone can easily reset their Ubuntu system to the state when you installed it in the first time.
+Using Resetter, anyone can easily reset their Ubuntu system to the state when it is installed in the first time.
 Today, I stumbled upon a similar thing.
-No, It's not an application, but a single-line command to reset your Linux desktop settings, tweaks and customization to default state.
+No, It's not an application, but a one-liner command to reset your Linux desktop settings, tweaks and customization to default state.

 This command will reset Ubuntu Unity, Gnome and MATE desktops to the default state.
 I tested this command on both my Arch Linux MATE desktop and Ubuntu 16.04 Unity desktop.
 It worked on both systems.
-I hope it will work on other desktops as well.
+I hope it will work on other Linux desktops as well.
 I don't have any Linux desktop with GNOME as of writing this, so I couldn't confirm it.
 But, I believe it will work on Gnome DE as well.

 A word of caution: Please be mindful that this command will reset all customization and tweaks you made in your system, including the pinned applications in the Unity launcher or Dock, desktop panel applets, desktop indicators, your system fonts, GTK themes, icon themes, monitor resolution, keyboard shortcuts, window button placement, menu and launcher behaviour etc.